microsoft/Project-Yellowstone-Documentation/business-central/finance-powerbi-app.md

 ## Finance analytics for daily finance work
 As a member of the accounts receivable team, you are responsible for managing the inflow of cash by ensuring timely and efficient collection of payments from customers.
 To monitor and prioritize your efforts, you use the Aged Receivables (Back Dating) report.

+Analyzing by payment terms code allows you to quickly identify customers who have outstanding balances in aging buckets beyond 30 days.
+You can now prioritize not only customers but the invoices those customers should pay first.

 ![alt text](image-6.png)

-Analyzing by Payment Terms Code allows you to quickly identify customers who have outstanding balances in aging buckets beyond 30 days.
-You can now prioritize not only customers but the invoices those customers should pay first.

 ## Report overview in the Power BI finance app
 The following table describes the different Power BI reports in the finance app and how you can use them.